We know that coronavirus is affecting large parts of everyone’s day-to-day waking lives, but is it also affecting us when we’re asleep?

 Avoid the afternoon coffee: coffee contains caffeine, which is a stimulant to the central nervous system which keeps us awake and alert.
 If you drink coffee or consume other products with caffeine in them later in the day, it may be harder for you to get to sleep.
 Instead have a healthy snack like a piece of fruit and a herbal tea instead.
 Eating delicious healthy meals and snacks throughout the day can really help.

-Keep your bed for sleep only: remember we’re working from home, not living at work!
-Don’t fall into the trap of working from your bed, because your body will start to think that when you are in bed at night, it’s time for work.
+Keep your bed for sleep only: although most people are returning to normal work conditions, don't fall into the trap of working from your bed if you are still working from home.
+Your body will start to think that when you are in bed at night, it’s time for work.

 So if you’re struggling to sleep or your sleep pattern isn’t what it used to be pre-coronavirus, maybe it’s time to try something different.
 A new sleep routine or habits throughout your daily routine may leave you better prepared when your head hits the pillow.